 Federal regulations require institutions participating in Federal Student Aid programs to provide its students, staff and faculty information pertaining to the prevention of drug and alcohol abuse.
 Students and employees are expected to dress and act in a businesslike manner while attending classes and while 'on-the-job'.
 At the discretion of the school administration, a student or employee may be dismissed from school or employment for serious incident or repeated incident of an intoxicated or drugged state of behavior, possession of drugs or alcohol upon school premises, possession of weapons upon school premises, behavior creating a safety hazard to other persons at school, disobedient or disrespectful behavior to other students, an administrator, or faculty member, failure to conform to building or administrative policies; including failure to uphold financial obligations, or any other stated or determined infractions of conduct.
-Any student or employee convicted of a drug or alcohol crime may be dismissed from school or employment immediately.
-Possession, distribution, or use of alcohol or illicit substances on school premises may bring immediate expulsion or employment termination.
+Any student or employee convicted of a drug or alcohol or illicit substances on school premises may bring immediate expulsion or employment termination.
 Furthermore, the institution may report the incident to local law enforcement.